tanushbuilds/agentic-researcher/README.md

 # 🔍 Zyven - Agentic Research Assistant

-A multi-node agentic research assistant powered by Google Gemini API.
+A multi-node agentic research assistant powered by a modular LLM provider system.
 Give it any topic and it intelligently classifies complexity, selects tools, searches multiple sources, rewrites failed queries, remembers past research, and generates a full structured 5000+ word report — entirely for free.

 ---